AlexSandilands/Sublime/README.md

 Key Bindings and User Settings:
 --------------------------------
+For windows:
-For windows just copy the file into C:Users/User/AppData/Roaming/Sublime\ Text\ 2/Packages/Default and make a backup file somewhere if you like
+Just copy the file into C:Users/User/AppData/Roaming/Sublime\ Text\ 2/Packages/Default and make a backup file somewhere if you like.

 For Linux: